VOTE YES ON HOME RULE - PROPOSITION 400 , THE ALTERATIVE BUDGET LIMITATION

 What is the history and background of Home Rule?

 In 1980, Arizona voters approved a tax reform package that was added to the Arizona Constitution.
-This reform limited what cities and towns could spend in their annual budget and gave the State the authority to impose a limit to spending.
-There are three options available to counties and cities for the budget limitation, the State-set limit, and two alternative spending limit methods that are discussed below.
+This reform limited what cities and towns could spend in their annual budgets and gave the State the authority to impose spending limits.
+There are three options available to counties and cities for budget limitations: the State-set limit and two alternative spending limit methods discussed below.

-As of 2026, 90% of cities in Arizona use either a Permanent Base Adjustment or Home Rule.
+As of 2026, 90% of Arizona's cities use either a Permanent Base Adjustment or Home Rule.

 If Home Rule doesn’t pass, will my property tax bill go down?

 No. First, the expenditure limitation has no impact on taxes; second, the City of Sedona does not levy a property tax.
-While Sedona property owners pay property tax, these taxes are County, School District, Fire District and Community College levies, depending on which county you live in.
+While Sedona property owners pay property taxes, these taxes are County, School District, Fire District, and Community College levies, depending on which county you live in.

 If Home Rule doesn’t pass, will other taxes go down?